Quantization and isotropic submanifolds: Generalized Bergman kernels on Symplectic Manifolds

 \subsection{Setting}

-Let $(X,\om)$ be a compact symplectic manifold of dimension $2n$ with tangent bundle $TX$, and let $J$ be an almost complex structure compatible with $\om$.
-Take $g^{TX}$ to be any $J$-invariant Riemannian metric on $TX$, and let $\nabla^{TX}$ be the associated Levi-Civita connection.
+Let $(X,\om)$ be a compact symplectic manifold of dimension $2n$ with tangent bundle $TX$, and let $(L,h^L)$ be a Hermitian line bundle over $X$, together with a Hermitian connection $\nabla^L$ satisfying \cref{preq}.
+Let $J$ be an almost complex structure compatible with $\om$, and take $g^{TX}$ to be any $J$-invariant Riemannian metric on $TX$.
+We write $\nabla^{TX}$ for the associated Levi-Civita connection and $d^X(\cdot,\cdot)$ for the Riemannian distance of $(X,g^{TX})$

 For any Euclidean vector bundle $(\EE,g^\EE)$, we write $\EE_\C$ for its complexification and still write $g^\EE$ for the induced $\C$-bilinear product on $\EE_\C$.
-Let us then write
+Let us write

 for the splitting of $TX_\C$ into the eigenspaces of $J$ corresponding to the eigenvalues $\sqrt{-1}$ and $-\sqrt{-1}$ respectively.
 Then for any $x\in X,~v,w\in T^{(1,0)}_xX$, we define the positive Hermitian endomorphism $\dot{R}^L_x\in\End(T^{(1,0)}_xX)$ by the formula